lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

     As for most simulations, several possible routes can be used to create the system.
-Here, the water is being prepared separately from the PEG molecule.
-Both PEG and water are later merged together.
+In this tutorial, the water is being prepared separately from the PEG molecule.
+Then, PEG and water are merged.

 The water
 ---------